hashicorp/consul/website/source/docs/connect/proxies.html.md

 connections, automatically wrapping and verifying TLS connections.
 Consul includes its own built-in L4 proxy and has first class support for Envoy.
 You can chose other proxies to plug in as well.
-This section describes how to configure Envoy or the built-in proxy using connect, and how to integrate the proxy of your choice.
+This section describes how to configure Envoy or the built-in proxy using Connect, and how to integrate the proxy of your choice.

 To ensure that services only meke allow external connections are established via